Japanese economic miracle: Role of the Ministry of International Trade and Industry

-The Ministry of International Trade and Industry (MITI) was instrumental in Japan's post-war economic recovery.
+The Ministry of International Trade and Industry (MITI) was involved in Japan's post-war economic recovery.
 According to some scholars, no other governmental regulation or organization had more economic impact than MITI.
 "The particular speed, form, and consequences of Japanese economic growth," Chalmers Johnson writes, "are not intelligible without reference to the contributions of MITI" (Johnson, vii).
 Established in 1949, MITI's role began with the "Policy Concerning Industrial Rationalization" (1950) that coordinated efforts by industries to counteract the effects of SCAP's deflationary regulations.
 In this way, MITI formalized cooperation between the Japanese government and private industry.
 The extent of the policy was such that if MITI wished to "double steel production, the neo-zaibatsu already has the capital, the construction assets, the makers of production machinery, and most of the other necessary factors already available in-house".
 The Ministry coordinated various industries, including the emerging keiretsu, toward a specific end, usually toward the intersection of national production goals and private economic interests.

 MITI also boosted the industrial security by untying the imports of technology from the imports of other goods.
 MITI's Foreign Capital Law granted the ministry power to negotiate the price and conditions of technology imports.
 This element of technological control allowed it to promote industries it deemed promising.
 The low cost of imported technology allowed for rapid industrial growth.
 Productivity was greatly improved through new equipment, management, and standardization.

 MITI gained the ability to regulate all imports with the abolition of the Economic Stabilization Board and the Foreign Exchange Control Board in August 1952.
 Although the Economic Stabilization Board was already dominated by MITI, the Yoshida Governments transformed it into the Economic Deliberation Agency, a mere "think tank," in effect giving MITI full control over all Japanese imports.
 Power over the foreign exchange budget was also handed directly to MITI.

 MITI's establishment of the Japan Development Bank also provided the private sector with low-cost capital for long-term growth.
 The Japan Development Bank introduced access to the Fiscal Investment and Loan Plan, a massive pooling of individual and national savings.
 At the time FILP controlled four times the savings of the world's largest commercial bank.
 With this financial power, FILP was able to maintain an abnormally high number of Japanese construction firms (more than twice the number of construction firms of any other nation with a similar GDP).